smkent/monoscad/README.md

-# My OpenSCAD Models
+# My OpenSCAD models for 3D printing

 [![bulbasaur0 on Printables][printables-profile-badge]][printables-profile]

-A monorepository for my [OpenSCAD][openscad] models and remixes.
+A monorepository for my [OpenSCAD][openscad] models and remixes

 ## Setup